-Photo collage of a student with an IV bag, Pharmacy Building and a student being hooded at the graduation ceremony.
+Photo collage of students at the white coat ceremony, Pharmacy Building and a student being hooded at the graduation ceremony.

 KU School of Pharmacy